-This policy has been developed to establish and communicate equitable standards and effective procedures for substantiating and controlling travel costs for university business.
-The policy applies to all individuals whose travel expense is paid by the university.
+The Travel Policy has been developed to establish and communicate equitable standards and effective procedures to facilitate travel while on University business and concurrently control our expenditures.
+The policy applies to all individuals whose travel expenses are paid by the University.

-All guests visiting campus are strongly encouraged to stay at the Best Western University Inn especially when the University is paying for the stay.
-The Inn is a wholly owned subsidiary of St. Lawrence University and will direct bill the university upon request.
+All guests visiting campus are strongly encouraged to stay at the Best Western University Inn.
+The Inn is a wholly owned subsidiary of St. Lawrence University and its success helps the University.
+The Inn will direct bill the University upon request.

-Employees may reserve a university fleet vehicle for business travel, but may not use fleet vehicles to drive to transportation centers such as airports and train stations on their way to another final destination.
+Employees may reserve a university fleet vehicle for business travel, subject to the distance limitations elsewhere in this policy, but may not use fleet vehicles to drive to transportation centers such as airports and train stations on their way to another final destination.
 The size of the University’s fleet is not large enough for vehicles to be parked at transportation centers while an employee is traveling.
 If transportation to/from an airport is required, Safety and Security (ext.
 7777) will provide assistance.

 A fleet vehicle may be reserved by submitting a completed Request for Use of University Vehicle form to Facilities Operations.
 The designated driver must be an authorized driver and meet all terms and conditions of the University Vehicle Policy.

 Employees staying in hotels in states which exempt the university from sales tax should notify the hotel they are on University business and therefore exempt from tax.
-St. Lawrence University is exempt from tax in New York and information on which other states have exempted the University from sales tax along with certificates of exemption are available at Exemption from Sales Tax.
+St. Lawrence University is exempt from tax in New York and information on which other states have exempted the University from sales tax along with certificates of exemption are available at http://www.stlawu.edu/business/sales-tax-exemption-information.
 Employees will need to provide the hotel with a copy of the University’s certificate of tax exemption at check in.